pauldeen79/DialogFramework/README.md

 The solution consists of the following projects:
 - DialogFramework.Abstractions: Interfaces used in code generation
 - CodeGeneration: Code generation for domain entity models and builders
-- DialogFramework.Domain: Domain entity models and builders
+- DialogFramework.Domain: Domain entities and builders
 - DialogFramework.Application: Application logic

 # TODOs

-- Refactor Service into separate request handlers, and implement Mediatr.
 - Try to move interfaces from Abstractions to CodeGeneration, and remove references to Abstractions project.
 Use Domain implementations in signatures instead (inclusing enums, which need to be generated from Abstractions/CodeGeneration).